1 9 6 8 – 1 9 8 0 (UK)

 The popular ‘Captain Fantastic’ segment was brought across from Do Not Adjust Your Set starring David Jason as the raincoated and moustachioed Captain and Denise Coffey as The Evil Mrs Black.

 The Magpie format changed in 1969 to a twice weekly, 25-minute show which aired on Tuesdays and Thursdays.
 A further change came in August 1972 when the broadcast days were altered to Tuesdays and Fridays.

 Sue Stranks holds a very important place in the hearts and minds of English males of a certain age.
 For a start, she rarely wore a bra (it was the fashion) and I thought she was absolutely gorgeous when I was 13.

-The Magpie Sixpence Appeal was an annual charity fund raising exercise and during the appeal, the running total was shown each programme, indicated by the length of a red line running first around Studio 3, then out into the corridor and, potentially, around the entire Teddington Studio complex.
+The Magpie Sixpence Appeal was an annual fundraising exercise and during the appeal, the running total was shown each week, indicated by the length of a red line running around Studio 3, then out into the corridor and, potentially, around the entire Teddington Studio complex.

-In total, Magpie lasted 12 years.
-Other hosts included Jenny Hanley, Mick Robertson, Tommy Boyd and Doug Rae.
-The final programme, broadcast on 6 June 1980, invited the original three presenters back to compete in a ‘Table Cloth Removing’ contest.
+Magpie lasted 12 years with hosts including Jenny Hanley, Mick Robertson, Tommy Boyd and Doug Rae.
+The final programme, broadcast on 6 June 1980, invited the original three presenters back.

 While the show was popular with a certain type of kid, it never had anyone to compare with Blue Peter’s John Noakes.
 If Noakes was haring around the Isle of Man TT course, the Magpie team would be in the studio playing with their Scalextric, and if he was scaling the north face of the Eiger you had the feeling they would answer it by purchasing a return ticket on the Snowdon mountain railway.